 - Degrees offered

-- Master of Global Affairs with three concentrations: International Peace Studies, Sustainable Development, or Global Affairs with options to specialize in areas such as economic development, human rights, international law, global religion, or regional or national culture or history.
+- Master of Global Affairs with three concentrations: International Peace Studies, Sustainable Development, or Governance and Policy—with options to specialize in areas such as economic development, human rights, international law, global religion, or regional or national culture or history.

 - All qualified applicants are considered for generous financial support.
 Scholarships range from half-tuition up to full-tuition plus stipend for living expenses.
 More than 75% of Keough School MGA students receive significant financial support, and 100% of Keough School MGA students receive financial support for field placements.

 Leverage all the resources of a major research university with global connections and small, diverse, engaging classes.
-At the University of Notre Dame’s new Keough School of Global Affairs, students find inspiration among a diverse group of scholars, practitioners, and visionaries who are driven by compassion and hope.
+At the University of Notre Dame’s Keough School of Global Affairs, students find inspiration among a diverse group of scholars, practitioners, and visionaries who are driven by compassion and hope.

 The Keough School’s Master of Global Affairs is a two-year professional degree that prepares students for leadership in government, nongovernmental and civil society organizations, and the private sector.
 All students participate in global fieldwork as part of the curriculum.
 Integration labs organized around real-world problems draw together theory and practice in partnership with international organizations.